Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 There’s no shortage of great hikes in Kodiak!

 Don’t let the small size of the town fool you — there are a lot of things to do in Kodiak!
-Fishing is one of the most popular summer activities and there are a surprising amount of great hikes in Kodiak.
-Local museums, such as the Baranov Museum, tell the story of Kodiak and the men and women who shaped the community into what it is today.
+Fishing is one of the most popular summer activities, and there are a surprising amount of great hikes in Kodiak.
+Local museums, such as the Kodiak History Museum, tell the story of Kodiak and the men and women who shaped the community into what it is today.

-Whale-watching tours take place in spring and summer.
 Kodiak is also home to the largest brown bears, which are a subspecies of the ones found on mainland Alaska.
-Bird-watchers will love the Kodiak Archipelago, which is home to more than 250 species of our feathered friends!
+Bird-watchers will love the Kodiak Archipelago, home to more than 250 species of our feathered friends!

 Remote Villages